mddazure/ipv6-web-app/README.md

 [Azure Application Gateway](https://learn.microsoft.com/en-us/azure/application-gateway/overview) can be deployed in a single region to provide IPv6 access to applications in that region.
 Application Gateway acts as the entry point for IPv6 traffic, terminating HTTP/S from IPv6 clients and forwarding to backend servers over IPv4.
 This scenario works well when your web application is served from one Azure region and you want to enable IPv6 connectivity for it.

 **Key IPv6 Features of Application Gateway (v2 SKU)**:
 - **Dual-Stack Frontend:** Application Gateway v2 supports both [IPv4 and IPv6 frontends](https://learn.microsoft.com/en-us/azure/application-gateway/application-gateway-faq).
 When configured as dual-stack, the gateway gets two IP addresses – one IPv4 and one IPv6 – and can listen on both.
-(IPv6-only mode is not supported; IPv4 is always paired).
+(IPv6-only is not supported; IPv4 is always paired).
 IPv6 support requires Application Gateway v2, v1 does not support IPv6.
 - **No IPv6 on Backends:** The backend pool must use IPv4 addresses.
 IPv6 addresses for backend servers are currently not supported.
 This means your web servers can remain on IPv4 internal addresses, simplifying adoption because you only enable IPv6 on the frontend.
-- **WAF Support:** The Application Gateway WAF (Web Application Firewall) will inspect IPv6 client traffic just as it does IPv4.
+- **WAF Support:** The Application Gateway Web Application Firewall (WAF) will inspect IPv6 client traffic just as it does IPv4.

 ![image](images/appgw-single-region.png)

 **Single Region Deployment Steps:** To set up an IPv6-capable Application Gateway in one region, consider the following high-level process:

 1. **Enable IPv6 on the Virtual Network:** Ensure the region’s VNet where the Application Gateway will reside has an IPv6 address space.
 Configure a subnet for the Application Gateway that is dual-stack (contains both an IPv4 subnet prefix and an IPv6 /64 prefix).
-Azure’s dual-stack networking will assign the gateway resources addresses in both subnets.

 2. **Deploy Application Gateway (v2) with Dual Stack Frontend:** Create a new Application Gateway using the **Standard_v2 or WAF_v2 SKU**.
-In networking settings, choose **IP address type: Dual Stack (IPv4 & IPv6)**.
-This will prompt you to either select existing or create new public IP resources – one IPv4 and one IPv6.
-Application Gateway v2 supports private IPv4 and IPv6 front-ends in addition to the public front-ends.

 3. **Populate Backend Pool:** Ensure your backend pool (the target application servers or service) contains (DNS names pointing to) IPv4 addresses of your actual web servers.
 IPv6 addresses are not supported for backends.